light-curve/ceres-solver-rs/README.md

 - `ceres-solver-src` is an optional no-code crate to build and distribute static Ceres Solver library

 To build Ceres Solver statically and link it to your project, use `source` Cargo feature, which would add `ceres-solver-src` dependency to your project.
+Another Cargo feature is `v2_1`, which should be used when linked with Ceres Solver 2.1 or newer.